 - Getting fast and secure capital from outstanding invoices

 Recourse vs Non-Recourse Factoring

 There are two different types of invoice factoring: recourse and non-recourse factoring.
 While both provide consistent cash flow, they differ in what happens if the invoices are not paid back by their due date.

 Recourse factoring means that the selling company still takes the credit risk (standard factoring).
 Unpaid invoices must eventually be bought back by the supplier.
 Because of that, recourse factoring involves higher financial risk for the supplier compared to the non-recourse factoring.
 Recourse factoring system comes with higher advances and lower factor fees when purchasing the invoices.

 Non-recourse factoring (invoice discounting) means that the factor takes all the credit risk.
 This type of invoice factoring system usually comes with lower advance rates and higher factor fees compared to the recourse factoring since the company selling the invoice avoids all the credit risk.
 Factoring system without recourse is offered within the invoice discounting option to companies with good solvency.

 Invoice financing is another way of using outstanding invoices to free up fast cash.
 Invoice financing means getting a loan where the security is made up of the outstanding invoices and incoming assets.
 The loan is then paid back with the funds that arrive when the invoices are paid.
 The company will still maintain the sales record, even though the money that comes in goes directly to the third party.

-Please get in touch with ZWEBB by filling out the form below.
+Please get in touch with ZWEBB Fintech by filling out the form below.